 Balancing the skin sebum production starts with ensuring that water is not excessively leaving the skin due to a damaged skin barrier.
 This happens because of stress, harsh chemicals in skincare, changes in the weather, and many other reasons.
-As a response, skin starts producing extra oil to compensate for the moisture loss which leads to more oily skin.
+As a response, the skin starts producing extra oil to compensate for the moisture loss which leads to more oily skin.

-I know it doesn’t seem right, but even oily skin needs a good facial oil.
+I know it doesn’t seem right, but even oily skin needs good facial oil.
 Plant oils form a breathable layer that stops water from evaporating and also gradually restores the skin barrier and calms irritations.
 As a result, the skin stops losing moisture and the sebum production naturally regulates back to normal.

-The key is to use oils that are not too heavy for your skin type, are light, and contain necessary essential fatty acids.
+The key is to use oils that are not too heavy for your skin type, are light, and contain the necessary essential fatty acids.
 This is exactly what my facial oils do.
 They work to restore the skin barrier, protect and nourish the skin, balance sebum production and give you healthier skin.